NebraskaJS/nejsconf.com/_posts/2016-08-22-after-party.md

 We'll provide dinner, with vegan and gluten-free options.
 We'll also have a stocked bar, and you'll get a drink coupon if you wish to partake.

-## Old Fashioned Soda Fountain!

-Ever had a phosphate?
-Neither had we, until we checked out the [Durham's soda fountain][soda].
-We'll have it up & running for your enjoyment (you'll get a drink coupon for the soda fountain as well).

-Make yourself an old-timey drink and maybe talk about an old-timey JavaScript framework (say, React 0.x)

 ## Board Games!

 After dinner, we'll have a library of board games available to play during the after-party.